Friends in Need Food Bank

 Seniors aged 55 and above receive 1 litre of milk twice a month and a dozen eggs once a month.
 If two seniors live in one household, then they receive 2 litres of milk.
 People with special dietary needs are eligible to receive milk and eggs when requested by a doctor’s note.

-9. Special Needs
+7. Special Needs

 FIN supports needs of clients who have special dietary requirements, including persons with diabetes, cancer and celiac disease when product is available.

 Pregnant mothers receive milk and eggs every two weeks from the date we receive a doctor’s note until the child reaches the age of one.
-Diapers and wipes are provided twice a month until the child reaches the age of three.
+Diapers and wipes are provided twice a month until the child reaches the age of 2.5.

-12. Women’s Care
+9. Women’s Care

 These products are given out once a month and provided to women up to the age of 55.